Online privacy statement

 The purpose of the processing as well as the legal basis for processing.

-If the processing is based on the legitimate interests of Phoenix Technology Systems or a third party, information about those interests.
+If the processing is based on the legitimate interests of PTS or a third party, information about those interests.

 The categories of personal data collected, stored and processed.